;

 Blood Urea Nitrogen

-BUN is generally below 20 mg/dL but will often rise when there is kidney damage.
 This is because the kidneys are unable to keep up with eliminating excessive waste.

-A low-protein diet can help in reducing BUN for those not on dialysis.
+A low-protein diet may help lower BUN for those not on dialysis.
 However, if done improperly it can increase the risk of protein-energy wasting and malnutrition.
-This can then increase inflammation and potentially increase kidney damage.
-Ketoanalogues can also help lower BUN levels when paired with a low protein diet.

 Creatinine

-Creatinine is a waste product from normal muscle metabolism and breakdown.
-It is not directly related to dietary protein intake over time.
 One study found that eating meat prior to a blood draw for creatinine testing, creatinine was falsely higher.

 Creatinine levels measured in chronic kidney disease can range anywhere from 2.0-15.0 mg/dL depending on the stage and other health conditions.